-- a) Target Name The GUI will ask that you enter a "new" name for reference (the previous RAID configuration will be displayed until the procedure is complete).
-The array's name can be changed after the expansion/migration process is complete. - b) Specify the Cache policy (Write Back is default). - c) Specify the block size (note: not available for all controller models check the product documentation). - d) Select the existing RAID disks, and the disks you wish to add to the array. - e) Specify the capacity.
+- Target Name The GUI will ask that you enter a "new" name for reference (the previous RAID configuration will be displayed until the procedure is complete).
+The name can be changed after the array has been fully expanded/ migrated. - Specify the Cache policy (Write Back is default). b) - Specify the block size (note: not available for all controller models check the product documentation). - d) Select the existing RAID disks, and the disks you wish to add to the array. - Specify the capacity.
 Maximum (all available space assigned to the array) is default. - f) Click "Create" to start the expansion/migration process.

-4. The Web GUI will notify you when the process starts.
+The Web GUI will notify you when the process starts.
 A progress bar will be displayed under the Status column of the Manage-Array menu.